Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/robinhood-testnet.md

 ### A2: Sequencer timestamp freshness

-For Quicknet period 3 seconds and `minimumLeadRounds = 5`, the reference consumer's mechanical chain-clock lead at commitment inclusion is 13–15 seconds.
+For Quicknet period 3 seconds and `minimumLeadRounds = 3`, the reference consumer's mechanical chain-clock lead at commitment inclusion is 7–9 seconds.

-With `timestampFreshnessReserveSeconds = 3`, the timestamp-skew violation boundary is 10 seconds.
+With `timestampFreshnessReserveSeconds = 3`, the timestamp-skew violation boundary is 4 seconds.

-A1 does not establish A2: the protocol-valid backward allowance exceeds this boundary by a factor of 34,560.
+A1 does not establish A2: the protocol-valid 345,600-second backward allowance exceeds this boundary by a factor of 86,400.

-The warning (5 seconds) and critical (8 seconds) thresholds drive the skew monitor.
+The warning (2 seconds) and critical (3 seconds) thresholds drive the skew canary.
+They are intentionally close to the 4-second violation boundary.
+Normal integer `block.timestamp` truncation contributes up to almost one second of measured wall-clock skew before observation/network propagation is added, so warning-tier observations may be materially noisier than under a larger lead.
 Observed compliance is a canary for A2, not proof that the assumption always holds.

 ### B: Sequencing and history integrity